Klipper3d/klipper/docs/Manual_Installation.md

 First you need to install required packages.
-This step is different for every other package manager and distribution so provided are debian packages and fiding package names for your distribution are up to you.
+This step is different for every other package manager and distribution so provided are debian packages and finding package names for your distribution are up to you.

 ```